espressif/esp-idf/docs/en/api-reference/network/esp_eth.rst

     .. warning::
         If the RMII clock mode is selected to ``CONFIG_ETH_RMII_CLK_OUTPUT``, then ``GPIO0`` can be used to output the ``REF_CLK`` signal.
 See :ref:`CONFIG_ETH_RMII_CLK_OUTPUT_GPIO0` for more information.

-        What's more, if you're not using PSRAM in your design, GPIO16 and GPIO17 are also available to output the reference clock.
+        What is more, if you are not using PSRAM in your design, GPIO16 and GPIO17 are also available to output the reference clock.
 See :ref:`CONFIG_ETH_RMII_CLK_OUT_GPIO` for more information.

         If the RMII clock mode is selected to ``CONFIG_ETH_RMII_CLK_INPUT``, then ``GPIO0`` is the only choice to input the ``REF_CLK`` signal.
 Please note that ``GPIO0`` is also an important strapping GPIO on ESP32.
 If GPIO0 samples a low level during power-up, ESP32 will go into download mode.
 The system will get halted until a manually reset.
-The workaround for this issue is disabling the ``REF_CLK`` in hardware by default so that the strapping pin won't be interfered by other signals in the boot stage.
+The workaround for this issue is disabling the ``REF_CLK`` in hardware by default so that the strapping pin is not interfered by other signals in the boot stage.
 Then, re-enable the ``REF_CLK`` in the Ethernet driver installation stage.

         The ways to disable the ``REF_CLK`` signal can be:

-        * Disable or power down the crystal oscillator (as the case *b* in the picture).
+        * Disable or power down the crystal oscillator (as the case **b** in the picture).

-        * Force the PHY device to reset status (as the case *a* in the picture). **This could fail for some PHY device** (i.e. it still outputs signals to GPIO0 even in reset state).
+        * Force the PHY device to reset status (as the case **a** in the picture). **This could fail for some PHY device** (i.e., it still outputs signals to GPIO0 even in reset state).

     **No matter which RMII clock mode you select, you really need to take care of the signal integrity of REF_CLK in your hardware design!** Keep the trace as short as possible.
 Keep it away from RF devices and inductor elements.

     .. note::
-        ESP-IDF only supports the RMII interface (i.e. always select ``CONFIG_ETH_PHY_INTERFACE_RMII`` in the Kconfig option :ref:`CONFIG_ETH_PHY_INTERFACE`).
+        ESP-IDF only supports the RMII interface (i.e., always select ``CONFIG_ETH_PHY_INTERFACE_RMII`` in the Kconfig option :ref:`CONFIG_ETH_PHY_INTERFACE`).

-        Signals used in the data plane are fixed to specific GPIOs via MUX, they can't be modified to other GPIOs.
+        Signals used in the data plane are fixed to specific GPIOs via MUX, they can not be modified to other GPIOs.
 Signals used in the control plane can be routed to any free GPIOs via Matrix.
 Please refer to :doc:`ESP32-Ethernet-Kit <../../hw-reference/esp32/get-started-ethernet-kit>` for hardware design example.

 You need to set up the necessary parameters for MAC and PHY respectively based on your Ethernet board design, and then combine the two together to complete the driver installation.